 7. There must be a minimum of 5 horses entered into a race for it to take place.

 a.
-Registrations are limited to one (1) horses per race per Owner.
+Registrations are limited to two (2) horses per race per Owner.
 Ownership of a horse under a lease contract does not transfer to the lessee or user of the horse in ABC.
 All horses must be registered under the ultimate owner of the horse.

 b.
 A second registration may be opened at the discretion of the Race Commissioner.

-4. A jockey shall be properly attired for riding in a race, wearing the registered colors authorized by the owner of the horse they are riding.
+- A jockey shall be properly attired for riding in a race, wearing the registered colors authorized by the owner of the horse they are riding.
 Properly attired as follows: Wearing the shape, jockey tag, have their beacons visible and no mesh of any kind.
-Exceptions to this rule: Any specialty race, i.e. the Kaiila race but must.
-Sexy is allowed but NOT smutty!
-The sim is not mature, not adult.
+Exceptions to this rule: Any specialty race, i.e. the Kaiila race.

 10. During the running of the race: